k-morikawa68/InferenceAreaExpRateDist/README.md

 # Inference Area Expansion Rate Distribution

+This code provides a tool for inferring the area expansion rate distribution, which governs the growth of surfaces into 3D morphology.

 Any work which utilizes this code shall include the following reference:

 Morikawa, K., Morita, S., Sakura, K., Maeno, A., Gotoh, H., Niimi, T. & Inoue, Y.